kadena-io/kadena-evm-sandbox/README.md

 ### Changing the default network

-If you prefer to keep the `hardhat` network as the default network for your Hardhat project, you can configure `kadena_devnet0` as a separate network.
+If you prefer to keep the `hardhat` network as the default network for your Hardhat project, you can remove the setting that configures `kadena_devnet0` to be the default network.

 To change the default network: